Leakage-Robust Bayesian Persuasion: Discussion and Open Problems

 \section{Discussion and Open Problems}

-Recall from \Cref{table:results} that, while we obtained tight bounds (up to constant factors) on the price of worst-case robustness ($\PoWR_k$), we still miss a few lower bounds on $\PoDR$ for the expected downstream utility robustness formulation.
-In this section, we discuss why the latter formulation appears inherently harder to study, and mention several concrete open problems that necessitate a deeper structural understanding of signaling schemes that are optimal in terms of the expected downstream utility.
+Recall from \Cref{table:results} that, while we obtained nearly-tight bounds on the price of robust persuasiveness ($\PoWR_k$), we still miss a few lower bounds on $\PoDR$ for the expected downstream utility robustness formulation.
+Here, we discuss why the latter formulation appears inherently harder and mention several concrete open problems that necessitate a deeper structural understanding of signaling schemes that maximize the expected downstream utility.

-While the optimal scheme in the $k$-worst-case persuasiveness model is characterized by the linear program in \Cref{eq:lp-persuasive}, the analogous optimization problem in the expected downstream utility robustness model is \emph{highly discontinuous}, and a straightforward algorithm for finding the optimal solution would involve solving \emph{doubly exponentially} many LPs.
-This complexity also leads to at least two counter-intuitive aspects of the optimal solution, both witnessed by small and simple instances: \begin{itemize} \item \textbf{There is \emph{no} ``revelation principle'':} Indirect schemes---in which the signal space is larger than the actions space---can be strictly better than direct ones. \item \textbf{The optimal utility is \emph{not} monotone in the leakage pattern:} The sender can achieve a strictly higher utility when more signals get leaked, as previously shown by~\cite{KT23}. \end{itemize}
+The optimization problem for expected downstream utility robustness is \emph{highly discontinuous}, and a straightforward algorithm for finding the optimal solution would involve solving \emph{doubly exponentially} many LPs.
+This complexity also leads to at least two counter-intuitive aspects of the optimal solution, both witnessed by small and simple instances: \begin{itemize} [noitemsep,topsep=0pt,leftmargin = *] \item \textbf{There is \emph{no} ``revelation principle'':} Indirect schemes---in which the signal space is larger than the actions space---can be strictly better than direct ones. \item \textbf{The optimal utility is \emph{not} monotone in the leakage pattern:} The sender can achieve a strictly higher utility under more leakages, as previously shown by~\citet{KT23}. \end{itemize}

-\paragraph{The computational aspect.} As shown in~\eqref{eq:lp-persuasive}, the optimal $k$-worst-case persuasive signaling scheme ($\OPTpersuasive_k$) can be found by solving an LP with $O(2^n)$ variables and $n^{O(k)}$ constraints: Every direct signaling scheme is represented by two distributions ($\bmuzero$ and $\bmuone$) supported over a size-$2^n$ domain, and $k$-worst-case persuasiveness translates into linear constraints, each of which corresponds to an agent $i \in [n]$ and a leakage pattern $I_i$ of size $\le k$.
-While writing and solving this LP takes exponential time,\footnote{The runtime would be polynomial in the input size if the utility function $V$ is represented as a table of $2^n$ values.} at least in principle, we can analyze $\OPTpersuasive_k$ by constructing feasible solutions to \eqref{eq:lp-persuasive} or its dual.